How galaxy properties vary with filament proximity in the SIMBA simulations: Simulations and Analysis

 For the purpose of this work, we quantify the galaxies' positions in the cosmic web via the distance to the closest filament ($d$). \textsc{DisPerSE} reports the 3D positions of the filaments' edges, which we used to compute the minimum distance between each galaxy and the corresponding closest filament midpoint.
 This is slightly different than the perpendicular closest distance, but negligibly so as pointed out in e.g. \cite{madalina}, since each \disperse filament is actually comprised of a large number of small segments.

 As mentioned earlier, we are specifically interested in trends versus filamentary environment within the field galaxy population.
-To this end, we remove all galaxies in halos with a virial mass above $10^{13} M_\odot$, corresponding to removing all galaxies in structures of poor group size and larger, and only report all statistics based on the remaining sample of galaxies.
+To this end, we remove all galaxies in halos with a virial mass above $10^{13} M_\odot$, corresponding to removing all galaxies in structures of poor group size and larger, and only report all statistics based on the remaining sample of galaxies. \tb{After doing so, we end up with 27947 centrals and 13997 satellites at $z = 0$; 18746 centrals and 8108 satellites at $z =1$, 13919 centrals and 4609 satellites at $z=2$}.
 This does not preclude some effect on galaxies from being in the vicinity of large halos, so we are still including any effects associated with pre-processing outside of large halos.
 Nonetheless, such large halos are fairly rare, and as one can see in Fig.~\ref{disperse}, much of the filamentary structure is located in regions far from the most massive nodes.

 We will further consider the impact of the environment on central and satellite galaxies separately.
 Centrals are taken to be the most massive galaxy within its halo, and with few exceptions typically lie within the inner 10-20\% of their halo.
 Satellites can be impacted by distinct physical processes such as ram pressure and tidal stripping, and although such processes have traditionally been associated with group and cluster environments, it is possible that the denser and hotter environment around filaments could also have an impact.